Ashley-Xu/the-tinder-project/README.md

 ### naive/model.py

 This file implements a naive approach using a pre-trained DistilBERT model without fine-tuning.
-It loads the dataset, encodes the gender, generates embeddings using DistilBERT, and trains a linear regression model to predict the conversational length.
+It loads the dataset, generates embeddings for messages using DistilBERT, and trains a linear regression model to predict the conversational length.
 The model is evaluated using RMSE (Root Mean Squared Error).

 ### traditional/model.py

 This file implements a traditional machine learning approach using a Random Forest classifier.
-It loads the dataset, preprocesses the data, and trains the model using various features.
-The model's performance is evaluated using classification metrics and RMSE.
+It loads the dataset, preprocesses the data, and trains the model using various features such as "message", "gender_encoded", "Opener Length", "Basic Opener","Gif Opener", "question", "Pickup Line".

 ### deep/model.py

 This file implements a deep learning approach using a fine-tuned DistilBERT model for sequence classification.
 It loads the dataset, tokenizes the input, and trains the model using the Hugging Face Transformers library.
 The model is evaluated using RMSE, and the training process is managed with the Trainer API.

+## Evaluation

+The system is evaluated using Root Mean Square Error (RMSE) as the primary metric.
+RMSE is chosen because:
+- It penalizes larger errors more heavily than smaller ones
+- It's in the same units as the output target (conversation length)
+- It's widely used in regression tasks
+- It provides an intuitive measure of prediction accuracy

+### Evaluation Results
+**Naive Approach:** 11.05 RMSE

+**Deep Learning Approach:** 10.38 RMSE

+**Traditional Approach:** 10.41 RMSE

 ## License